 Barr: Mueller’s Hill testimony will be ‘public spectacle’

-Attorney General William Barr says Democrats are trying to create a "public spectacle" by subpoenaing Special Counsel Robert Mueller to testify before Congress about the Russia investigation.
+Attorney General William Barr on Monday accused Democrats of trying to create a "public spectacle" by subpoenaing Special Counsel Robert Mueller to testify before Congress about the Russia investigation.

-In an interview with The Associated Press, Barr says the Justice Department would support Mueller if he decides he "doesn't want to subject himself" to congressional testimony.
-Barr also says the Justice Department would seek to block any attempt by Congress to subpoena members of the special counsel's team.
+In an interview with The Associated Press, Barr said the Justice Department would support Mueller if he decides he "doesn't want to subject himself" to congressional testimony.
+Barr also said the Justice Department would seek to block any attempt by Congress to subpoena members of the special counsel's team.

-There is no indication that Mueller is planning to skip his July 17 appearance before Congress.
-He's said he will not go beyond his 448-page report released in April.
+There's no indication that Mueller does not wish to appear before Congress on July 17.
+But he put lawmakers on notice that any testimony he gives will not go beyond his 448-page report that was released in April.
+At a news conference in May, Mueller said the team chose the words in the report carefully and that the work speaks for itself.

+"I'm not sure what purpose is served by dragging him up there and trying to grill him," Barr said.
+"I don't think Mueller should be treated that way or subject himself to that, if he doesn't want to."

 Mueller no longer works for the Justice Department, but the department could attempt to limit his testimony about decisions he made as special counsel.